 The smoke from a dab has hardly any fragrance, emitting a light, sweet aroma.
 When you dab, you’re consuming cannabis concentrates with the majority of the plant matter removed.
-This means that you’re going to get a much smoother smoke and you avoid the messy process of combustion.
+This means that you’re going to get a much smoother toke, and you avoid the messy process of combustion.

 Vaporizing is another great way to stay discrete while smoking indoors.
 Vaporizers do not actually produce smoke at all.
 Rather, they heat the cannabis product at a low temperature, just hot enough to melt the cannabis resin and release steam.

-It’s lightweight too so it can easily slide in and out of your pocket or purse.
+It’s lightweight, too, so it can easily slide in and out of your pocket or purse.
 Also, it comes with a removable stir tool for when you need to move around your bud.
-Perfect for toking on-the-go.
+Perfect for toking on the go.

 Obviously, edibles won’t spread much of a scent, but the same cannot be said of making edibles, which can leave one hell of a smell.
 You can also try fashioning yourself a ‘sploof.’

 A popular and easily made device, a sploof is essentially a silencer for your smoke.
-They’re commonly made using a toilet paper or paper towel roll, with either a tissue, dryer sheet, rag or sock wrapped around the end with a rubber band.
+They’re commonly made using a toilet paper or paper towel roll, with either a tissue, dryer sheet, rag, or sock wrapped around the end with a rubber band.

-You could also consider changing shirts, popping a few mints into your mouth and, if you can, taking a shower.
+You could also consider changing shirts, popping a few mints into your mouth, and, if you can, taking a shower.
 You can also eat your way out of having weed breath.
 Chow down on some sweet citrus fruits or yummy chocolates.
-It’ll mask the smell and it’s not a bad idea after a joint anyway.
+It’ll mask the smell, and it’s not a bad idea after a joint anyway.

 For a quick pick fresher-upper, try putting lemon wedges, diced celery, fresh parsley, lavender, peppermint, and eucalyptus into a container with water, and spray your hair, clothes, and your hands.

-Though we don’t recommend trying to get passed drug sniffing dogs, if you’ve found yourself in the unfortunate situation, staring down the nose of a K9 unit, the best way to hide the smell of weed is to get yourself a smell-proof Skunk bag.
+Though we don’t recommend trying to get past drug-sniffing dogs, if you’ve found yourself in the unfortunate situation, staring down the nose of a K9 unit, the best way to hide the smell of weed is to get yourself a smell-proof Skunk bag.

 However, if you have more intake to your room than your exhaust system can pull out through the filter, the air is going to escape somewhere else.
 The leak will come out either through your intake fan, your door to the grow, or a leak in the room, such as cracks or seams.

 Now, put a loose thread next to any openings in your room.
 If they show air coming out, then plug the leak.
 You can also check this by using a smoke bomb, which is easier to visualize, but especially with colored ones, there might be cleanup necessary.

-Especially in the case of grows larger than one or two plants, you will need active filtration in your exhaust line.
+Especially in the case of growing larger than one or two plants, you will need active filtration in your exhaust line.
 If an odor is still coming out of your exhaust, then you may have a filter that can’t handle the amount of airflow your fan is sucking out.
 If that is the case, then it will force the air through faster than the carbon can filter it.

 You might also want to make sure that both the fan and filter are adequate for the size of the room you have.
 Calculate the cubic space in your room and make sure your fan and filter are rated to move well more than that.

-Most exhaust systems that you will install will have at least some aluminum tubing, especially the flexible kind to curve around corners.
+Most exhaust systems that you will install will have at least some aluminum tubing, especially the flexible kind, to curve around corners.
 It is easy for these sections to get small holes or cracks, even before you purchase them.

 If you have made sure that the parts had no holes prior to purchase or installation, then it might be as simple as a loose clamp connecting two parts.
-Double check all your connections, and if you have a poor fit, either tighten it or seal it with an adhesive.
+Double-check all your connections, and if you have a poor fit, either tighten it or seal it with an adhesive.